 Children and parents sign a Home School Agreement upon entering South Wootton Junior School that sets out the expectations for pupils’ learning and behaviour.
 These commitments mirror the expectations set by society and function as a set of rules to enable positive participation in school life.

-Through our PATHs curriculum, children are taught about emotional wellbeing and how their individual choices can affect those around them.
+Through our PATHs/PHSE curriculum, children are taught about emotional wellbeing and how their individual choices can affect those around them.
 By encouraging children to take responsibility for their own choices, we are promoting the ownership of behaviour and adherence to the rule of law in wider society.

 In the past, the local PCSO has visited the school to talk to the children about how to stay safe, particularly online.
 This helps the children to see that there are police services to help uphold the law and to protect them.